+Gaming.
+We conduct our Gaming segment through our 65.1% public equity ownership in Tropicana Entertainment Inc. ("Tropicana").
 Tropicana currently owns and operates a diversified, multi-jurisdictional collection of casino gaming properties.
-The nine casino facilities it operates feature approximately 435,000 feet of gaming space and 5,866 hotel rooms with three casino facilities located in Nevada, three in Mississippi and one in each of Indiana, Louisiana and New Jersey.
+The eight casino facilities it operates in the United States feature approximately 411,000 square feet of gaming space with 7,581 slot machines, 236 table games and 6,060 hotel rooms with three casino facilities located in Nevada, two in Mississippi and one in each of Indiana, Louisiana and New Jersey.
+In addition, in August 2010 Tropicana acquired a resort under development in Aruba.

 Railcar.
-We conduct our Railcar segment through our 54.3% public equity ownership in ARI.
-ARI is a leading North American designer and manufacturer of hopper and tank railcars.
-ARI manufactures railcars, custom designed railcar parts and other industrial products, primarily aluminum and special alloy steel castings.
+We conduct our Railcar segment through our 55.5% public equity ownership in American Railcar Industries Inc. ("ARI").
+ARI manufactures railcars, which are offered for sale or lease, custom designed railcar parts and other industrial products, primarily aluminum and special alloy steel castings.
 These products are sold to various types of companies including leasing companies, railroads, industrial companies and other non-rail companies.
-ARI also provides railcar repair and maintenance services for railcar fleets, including that of its affiliate, American Railcar Leasing, LLC, or ARL.
+ARI provides railcar repair and maintenance services for railcar fleets.
 In addition, ARI provides fleet management and maintenance services for railcars owned by certain customers.
 Such services include inspecting and supervising the maintenance and repair of such railcars.
-For fiscal 2009 and the nine months ended September 30, 2010, our Railcar segment generated total revenues of \$444 million and \$175 million, respectively.

 Food Packaging.
-We conduct our Food Packaging segment through our majority ownership in Viskase.
-Viskase is a worldwide leader in the production and sale of cellulosic, fibrous and plastic casings used to prepare and package processed meat and poultry products.
-Viskase currently operates seven manufacturing facilities and nine distribution centers throughout North America, Europe and South America and derives approximately 68% of its total net sales from customers located outside the United States.
+We conduct our Food Packaging segment through our majority ownership in Viskase Companies, Inc. ("Viskase").
+Viskase is a worldwide leader in the production and sale of cellulosic, fibrous and plastic casings for the processed meat and poultry industry.
+Viskase currently operates seven manufacturing facilities and nine distribution centers throughout North America, Europe and South America and derives approximately 70% of its total net sales from customers located outside the United States.
 Viskase believes it is one of the two largest manufacturers of non-edible cellulosic casings for processed meats and one of the three largest manufacturers of non-edible fibrous casings.
-For fiscal 2009 and the nine months ended September 30, 2010, our Food Packaging segment generated revenues of \$296 million and \$240 million, respectively.
+In fiscal 2011, Viskase began construction on a shirring plant in the Philippines to serve the Asia market.

 Metals.
-We conduct our Metals segment through our indirect wholly owned subsidiary, PSC Metals, Inc., or PSC Metals.
-PSC Metals collects industrial and obsolete scrap metal, processes it into reusable forms and supplies the recycled metals to its customers, which include electric-arc furnace mills, integrated steel mills, foundries, secondary smelters and metals brokers.
-PSC Metals' ferrous products include shredded, sheared and bundled scrap metal and other purchased scrap metal such as turnings, cast furnace iron and broken furnace iron.
+We conduct our Metals segment through our indirect wholly owned subsidiary, PSC Metals, Inc. ("PSC Metals").
+PSC Metals collects industrial and obsolete scrap metal, processes it into reusable forms and supplies the recycled metals to its customers including electric-arc furnace mills, integrated steel mills, foundries, secondary smelters and metals brokers.
+PSC Metals' ferrous products include shredded, sheared and bundled scrap metal and other purchased scrap metal such as turnings (steel machining fragments), cast furnace iron and broken furnace iron.
 PSC Metals also processes non-ferrous metals including aluminum, copper, brass, stainless steel and nickel-bearing metals.
-PSC Metals sold 983,000 gross ferrous tons and 88,261,000 gross non-ferrous pounds for the nine months ended September 30, 2010.
+Non-ferrous products are a significant raw material in the production of aluminum and copper alloys used in manufacturing.
 PSC Metals also operates a secondary products business that includes the supply of secondary plate and structural grade pipe that is sold into niche markets for counterweights, piling and foundations, construction materials and infrastructure end-markets.
-For fiscal 2009 and the nine months ended September 30, 2010, our Metals segment generated revenues of \$384 million and \$550 million, respectively.

 Real Estate.
 Our Real Estate segment consists of rental real estate, property development and resort activities.
-As of September 30, 2010, we owned 30 rental real estate properties, which primarily consist of retail, office and industrial properties leased to single-user corporate tenants.
-Our property development operations are run primarily through Bayswater, a real estate investment, management and development subsidiary that focuses primarily on the construction and sale of single-family and multi-family homes, lots in subdivisions and planned communities and raw land for residential development.
-Our New Seabury development property in Cape Cod, Massachusetts and our Grand Harbor and Oak Harbor development properties in Vero Beach, Florida each include land for future residential development of approximately 327 and 870 units of residential housing, respectively.
+As of September 30, 2011, we owned 30 rental real estate properties.
+Our property development operations are run primarily through Bayswater Development LLC, a real estate investment, management and development subsidiary that focuses primarily on the construction and sale of single-family and multi-family homes, lots in subdivisions and planned communities and raw land for residential development.
+Our New Seabury development property in Cape Cod, Massachusetts and our Grand Harbor and Oak Harbor development property in Vero Beach, Florida each include land for future residential development of approximately 326 and 870 units of residential housing, respectively.
 Both developments operate golf and resort operations as well.
-For fiscal 2009 and the nine months ended September 30, 2010, our Real Estate segment generated revenues of \$96 million and \$69 million, respectively.